Office of Senator Mark Dayton v. Hanson: Background

 In 2002, Brad Hanson worked as a State Office Manager for Senator Mark Dayton's Fort Snelling, Minnesota office.
 Due to a heart problem, Hanson took a medical leave of absence.
 Upon informing his employer of his need for time off, Dayton said "You're done," and to take the leave.
-Dayton's Washington office later called Dayton and terminated him.
+Dayton's Washington office later called Hanson and terminated him.
 Dayton claimed that Hanson was fired with cause because of his "exceptionally poor performance," including sleeping on the job, which Hanson denied.

 Hanson sued under the Congressional Accountability Act of 1995 (CAA) for discrimination based on a perceived disability.
 The CAA applies 11 labor and employment laws to Congress from which it had previously exempted itself.
 Hanson said that his termination violated medical and disability laws, including the Americans with Disability Act of 1990 and the Family and Medical Leave Act of 1993.
 Hanson also sued for failure to pay overtime compensation.